-Walking through Gion (祇園) feels like stepping into a storybook of Kyoto’s past.
+Walking through Gion (祇園) feels like stepping into a storybook of Kyoto’s past, making it a must-add destination for any Kyoto family-friendly travel itinerary.
 Known worldwide as the city’s famous geisha district, this neighborhood is filled with wooden teahouses, lantern-lit streets, and the quiet clip-clop of geta sandals on stone paths.

 While Gion is often pictured as a destination for adults, the historic atmosphere sparks kids’ imaginations naturally.
 Children love the feeling of “time travel” as they walk through narrow streets lined with old wooden houses, keeping a keen eye out for a geiko or maiko (apprentice geisha) hurrying to an evening appointment.